ArgosVU/Mars_Induction_Explorer/README.md

 ![XR_RIG](https://argos.vu/wp-content/uploads/2021/10/XR1.png)

 The XR Rig can be located in the project hierarchy as shown above.
-Orientation and Position of Rig is adjusted by the user
+Orientation and Position of the Rig is adjusted by the user

 using the "A" button on the right controller.